geosolutions-it/MapStore2/README.md

 License
 ------------
-MapStore 2 is Free and Open Source software, it is based on OpenLayers 3, Leaflet and [ReactJS](https://facebook.github.io/react/), and is licensed under the GPLv3 license.
+MapStore 2 is Free and Open Source software, it is based on OpenLayers 3, Leaflet and [ReactJS](https://facebook.github.io/react/), and is licensed under the BSD license.

 Quick Start
 ------------